Morrrrilock/Hybrid-FDTD-ML-BoundarySolver/README.md

 To address this limitation, this repository investigates two generations of hybrid FDTD–ML methods:

-- 1. A physics-constrained neural boundary predictor that directly estimates boundary pressure.
+- 1.A physics-constrained neural boundary predictor that directly estimates boundary pressure.
-- 2. An advanced Transformer-based reflection predictor that learns dynamic reflection coefficients using long-term temporal information.
+- 2.An advanced Transformer-based reflection predictor that learns dynamic reflection coefficients using long-term temporal information.

 Together, these models demonstrate the evolution from local boundary correction toward memory-aware and nonlinear boundary modeling.